 Your power antenna will look its best and work well if it's cleaned from time to time.
 To clean the antenna mast:

-- Turn on the radio to raise the antenna. - Dampen a clean cloth with mineral spirits or an equivalent solvent. - Wipe the cloth over the mast, removing any dirt. - 4.
-Wipe the mast dry with a clean cloth. - Turn the radio off and on to make the antenna go up and down.
+- Turn on the ignition and radio to raise the antenna. - Dampen a clean cloth with mineral spirits or equivalent solvent. - Wipe the cloth over the mast sections, removing any dirt. - Wipe dry with a clean cloth. - Make the antenna go up and down by turning the radio or ignition off and on. - Repeat if necessary.